-- 5.6 (1) The following documents are required to be sealed with the Seal of the Court on issue - (a) originating applications, and - (b) judgments, advisory opinions, orders and directions of the Court. - (2) The Court may place the Seal on a document by - (a) hand, or - (b) printing a facsimile of the Seal on the document electronically or by any other means. - (3) All judgments and directions of the Court shall be signed by the Registrar. - (4) A document purporting to bear the Seal of the Court shall be admissible in evidence without further proof.
+- 5.7 (1) The following documents are required to be sealed with the Seal of the Court on issue- - (a) originating applications; and - (b) judgments, advisory opinions, orders and directions of the Court. - (2) The Court may place the Seal on a document by- - (a) hand; or - (b) printing a facsimile of the Seal on the document electronically or by any other means. - (3) All orders and directions of the Court shall be signed by the Registrar or the presiding judge.30 - (4) A document purporting to bear the Seal of the Court shall be admissible in evidence without further proof.